aerothan/Pogy/README.md

 ## About

-Pogy is a discontinued discord bot that took over 4 months of work to make.
-I decided to make the bot open sourced to whoever wants to run a copy in their server!
-You can click [this](https://pogy.xyz/invite) link to invite the official Bot!
-Also, you can join the official [Pogy's Support Server](https://pogy.xyz/support) for assistance.

-If you liked this repository, feel free to leave a star ⭐ and follow me, it actually means a lot.
+Pogy is a discontinued discord bot.
+They have open source the bot to allow others to take over.
+I am currently in the process of adding onto the bot.
+If you are wanting this bot make sure to head over to the pogy github and fork plus star!

 ## Features